jamessimone/james-coding-blog/posts/repository-pattern.md

 ---

+## Postscipt

-Postscript -- this entire post was written on two separate plane rides on January 9th from Boston, Massachusetts to Chicago and then Chicaco to Portland, Oregon.
+This entire post was written on two separate plane rides on 9 January 2020 from Boston, Massachusetts to Chicago and then Chicaco to Portland, Oregon.
 I did not have Wifi; an interesting challenge when trying to write a language that requires an internet connection in order to be compiled.
 Here are the changes I had to make to get the tests passing and the code to compile:

 - The version of the Query class I originally wrote did not call `getDescribe().getName()` for the passed in SObjectFields, which led to a rather hilarious query exception to be thrown due to the `@` sign in the SObjectField token
 - I couldn't remember if enums could be used in switch statements in Apex.
 I later updated the `getOperator` method to correctly reflect this.
 Switch statements can be very polarizing, as well, in Apex -- they're more verbose than if statements, and the benefits you get with them are probably higher with SObjects; an enum switch statement takes up a lot of room, and only saves you the use of the full enum reference (IE `Query.Operator.EQUALS` instead of just `EQUALS` in the switch).
 Looking at that particular function again, I'd probably favor the if/else syntax to cut down on the lines of code